Our pledge to you:

 At our iCentres

-VS will collect personal information from you at iCentres which will help us to deliver a service, for example, to book accommodation, or purchase a ticket.
+VS may collect Enquiry Data, Contact Data and Identity Data, Financial Data, Transactional Data from you at iCentres which will help us to deliver a service, for example, to book accommodation, or purchase a ticket.
 Once the business use has passed, we will destroy this data confidentially.

 To use WiFi at our iCentres, you need to accept our terms and conditions.
-We will request your name and email address.
-This information is held only while you are using WiFi and is then deleted.
+We will request your Identity Data and Contact Data.
+This information is held for six months and is then deleted.

 When you log onto our WiFi, there is also an opportunity to sign up to receiving future communications.
 To find out more information about how we handle your personal information for this, please see the 'Request an enewsletter' section.

 To find out more information about this, see the 'request an enewsletter' section.

 Provide feedback or make a complaint